A History of the School of Medicine

 20th Century: Shaping MCV

 In 1900, the college became the first in the country to expand the medical school curriculum to four years, as opposed to the four month curriculum when the college first began.
 In 1918, Innis Steinmetz, class of 1920, became the first woman to enter the medical school, and 30 years later, the college admitted its first black student, Jean Harris.
 She later became Virginia Secretary of Health and Human Resources.

-In 1925, Sanger took over as dean of the School of Medicine and brought new buildings to the campus.
+In 1925, William Sanger took over as dean of the School of Medicine and brought new buildings to the campus.
 During the depression in 1932, Tompkins-McCaw Library was built.
-In 1941, the South Hospital was built for $2.5 million with a donation from the Public Works Administration under Roosevelt’s New Deal.
-In 1952, Randolph Minor Hall was completed, and eventually named for Agnes Dillon Randolph, the granddaughter of Thomas Jefferson, and Nannie Jacqueline Minor — both girls were students at the School of Nursing.
-In 1963, Sanger Hall was completed in honor of the dean of the school of medicine, and Main Hospital was finished in 1982.
-In 1983 the Massey Cancer Center was built, and expansion of North Hospital was completed in 1986.
+In 1941, West Hospital was built for $2.5 million with a donation from the Public Works Administration under Roosevelt’s New Deal.
+In 1952, Randolph Minor Hall was completed, and eventually named for Agnes Dillon Randolph, the granddaughter of Thomas Jefferson, and Nannie Jacqueline Minor — both women were students at the School of Nursing.
+In 1963, Sanger Hall was completed and named in honor of the dean of the school of medicine.

 In 1968, MCV joined with Richmond Professional Institute to form Virginia Commonwealth University.
-Today it serves as the area’s only Level I Trauma Center as well as a major referral center for the Southeast.
+Today it has grown to serve as the area’s only Level I Trauma Center as well as a major referral center for the Southeast.